 Components of the Fellows Program

-- Seminary Level Classes are taught by Scholar-in Residence John Hodges and Assistant Pastor Mitchell Moore.
-Hodges’ class, held on Friday afternoons, focuses on the intersection of Christian faith and God's call for His people to work, as work is a significant part of the Creation Mandate, and as such, work is central to cultural engagement.
+Seminary Level Core Classes are taught by Scholar-in Residence John Hodges and Assistant Pastor David Bowen.
+Hodges' class, held on Friday mornings, focuses on the intersection of Christian faith and God's call for His people to work, as work is a significant part of the Creation Mandate, and as such, work is central to cultural engagement.
 The class draws texts from authors such as G.K.
-Chesterton, Richard Weaver, and Roger Scruton, that clarify God's plan for work, and engage with the cultural life of the Church and the world.
-Friday afternoon's class, led by Moore, provides an overview of the Bible, including discussions of its historical context and accurate methods of interpretation, and personal applications.
+Chesterton, C.S.
+Lewis, Richard Weaver, and Roger Scruton, that clarify God's plan for work, and engage with the cultural life of the Church and the world.
+Friday afternoon's class, led by Bowen, provides an overview of the Bible, including discussions of its historical context, accurate methods of interpretation, and personal applications.
 Scripture is THE core text, and the course provides both a plan for reading the whole Bible during the Fellows year and a framework for learning, retaining, and using it for life and ministry.

 - Friday Morning Seminars are presented by Christian community leaders who share their personal testimonies and workplace experiences.
 Seminars take place before classes on Friday.